arangodb/docs-hugo/site/content/3.11/develop/integrations/spring-data-arangodb/reference-version-4/mapping/computed-values.md

 entity properties and to include computed values data definitions during collection creation.

-For reference, see the [indexing](../../../../../concepts/data-structure/documents/computed-values.md) documentation.
+For reference, see the [computed values](../../../../../concepts/data-structure/documents/computed-values.md) documentation.

 ## Mapping

-Computed values can be mapped to entity properties by annotating the related fields with `@ComputedValueField`.
+Computed values can be mapped to entity properties by annotating the related fields with `@ArangoComputedValue`.

 If the property is mutable, then the field is automatically updated in place with the value coming from the server in the following methods: